Toughbook: Toughbook CF-31

-The Toughbook CF-31 was released in 2012.
-It is part of the sixth generation of Panasonic's Toughbook line.
+The Toughbook CF-31 was first released in 2010.
+As part of the sixth generation of Panasonic's Toughbook line.
 The Toughbook CF-31 has MIL-STD-810G and IP65 certification.
 It is designed with a touchscreen.

 Specifications for the Toughbook CF-31 include a shock-mounted hard drive, removable through locking reinforced port doors.
 It runs on either an Intel Core i3, Core i5 or Core i7 processor with 4-16 GB of DDR3 SDRAM.

-Integrated options include 4G LTE multi carrier mobile broadband with satellite GPS.
-CF-31 units may also be equipped with a sealed backlit keyboard or a rubberised backlit keyboard, as well as a fingerprint scanner or smartcard reader for additional security.
+Integrated options include 4G LTE multi carrier mobile broadband as well as satellite GPS.
+CF-31 units may also be equipped with a sealed backlit keyboard or a rubberized backlit keyboard, as well as a fingerprint scanner or smart card reader for additional security.
 Just like the CF-30 and below, it also supports a DVD drive, secondary battery, or if one removes a rubber "bumper" strip on the inside of the media bay door, a dummy insert.